-(vi) The municipal licensing authority may, in its sole discretion, require the presence of a police detail, for some or all of the event, and the number of officers required, if any, shall be determined by the municipality as part of the process of issuing the Lock-In Event permit.
-The licensee shall be solely responsible for the cost of any such required police detail.
+16 (vi) The municipal licensing authority may, in its sole discretion, require the presence of a 17 police detail, for some or all of the event, and the number of officers required, if any, shall be 18 determined by the municipality as part of the process of issuing the Lock-In Event permit.
+The 19 licensee shall be solely responsible for the cost of any such required police detail.

-14 (b) The annual license fee for a tavern keeper shall be four hundred dollars (\$400) to two 15 thousand dollars (\$2,000), and for a victualer the license fee shall be four hundred dollars (\$400) 16 to two thousand dollars (\$2,000).
-In towns with a population of less than two thousand five hundred 17 (2,500) inhabitants, as determined by the last census taken under the authority of the United States 18 or the state, the fee for each retailer's Class B license shall be determined by the town council, but 19 shall in no case be less than three hundred dollars (\$300) annually.
-If the applicant requests it in his 20 or her application, any retailer's Class B license may be issued limiting the sale of beverages on the 21 licensed premises to malt and vinous beverages containing not more than twenty percent (20%) 22 alcohol by volume, and the fee for that limited Class B license shall be two hundred dollars (\$200) 23 to one thousand five hundred dollars (\$1,500) annually.
-The fee for any Class B license shall in 24 each case be prorated to the year ending December 1 in every calendar year.
+20 (b) The annual license fee for a tavern keeper shall be four hundred dollars (\$400) to two 21 thousand dollars (\$2,000), and for a victualer the license fee shall be four hundred dollars (\$400) 22 to two thousand dollars (\$2,000).
+In towns with a population of less than two thousand five hundred 23 (2,500) inhabitants, as determined by the last census taken under the authority of the United States 24 or the state, the fee for each retailer's Class B license shall be determined by the town council, but 25 shall in no case be less than three hundred dollars (\$300) annually.
+If the applicant requests it in his 26 or her application, any retailer's Class B license may be issued limiting the sale of beverages on the 27 licensed premises to malt and vinous beverages containing not more than twenty percent (20%) 28 alcohol by volume, and the fee for that limited Class B license shall be two hundred dollars (\$200) 29 to one thousand five hundred dollars (\$1,500) annually.
+The fee for any Class B license shall in 30 each case be prorated to the year ending December 1 in every calendar year.

-25 (1) Upon the approval and designation of a district or districts within its city or town by 26 the local licensing board, the local licensing board may issue to any holder of a Class B license or 27 a Class ED license, an extended hours permit to extend closing hours on Thursdays, Fridays and 28 Saturdays, the night before a legal state holiday or such other days as determined by the local board, 29 for one hour past such license holder's legal closing time as established by the license holder's 30 license or licenses including, but not limited to, those issued pursuant to subdivision (4) hereof.
-31 The extended hours permit shall not permit the sale of alcohol during the extended one-hour period 32 and shall prohibit the admittance of new patrons in the establishment during the extended one-hour 33 period.
-The designation of such district(s) shall be for a duration of not less than six (6) months.
-34 Prior to designating any such district, the local licensing authority shall hold a hearing on the proposed designation.
-The proposed designation shall include the boundaries of the proposed district, the applicable days for the extended hours, and the duration of the designation and the conditions imposed.
-The proposed designation shall be advertised at least once per week for three (3) weeks prior to the hearing in a newspaper in general circulation in the city or town.
-The city or town will establish an application process for an extended hours permit for such license holder and may adopt rules and regulations to administer the permit.
+31 (1) Upon the approval and designation of a district or districts within its city or town by 32 the local licensing board, the local licensing board may issue to any holder of a Class B license or a Class ED license, an extended hours permit to extend closing hours on Thursdays, Fridays and 33 34 Saturdays, the night before a legal state holiday or such other days as determined by the local board,

+1 for one hour past such license holder's legal closing time as established by the license holder's 2 license or licenses including, but not limited to, those issued pursuant to subsection (a)(4) of this 3 section.
+The extended hours permit shall not permit the sale of alcohol during the extended one-4 hour period and shall prohibit the admittance of new patrons in the establishment during the 5 extended one-hour period.
+The designation of such district(s) shall be for a duration of not less than 6 six (6) months.
+Prior to designating any such district, the local licensing authority shall hold a 7 hearing on the proposed designation.
+The proposed designation shall include the boundaries of the proposed district, the applicable days for the extended hours, and the duration of the designation 8 and the conditions imposed.
+The proposed designation shall be advertised at least once per week 9 10 for three (3) weeks prior to the hearing in a newspaper in general circulation in the city or town.
+11 The city or town will establish an application process for an extended hours permit for such license 12 holder and may adopt rules and regulations to administer the permit.